In Conversation with Ariel

 What is it about stories?

 The human story has always fascinated me.
 We share so much in common, yet each of us carries a completely different narrative — who we are at our core when we are being truly vulnerable and authentic with ourselves is something I think about often.
-Only until we are really able to see it in ourselves can we see it in others.
-I’ve worked with people’s stories for a long time, and I’ve found that most people deeply want to be heard, but few know how to really listen.
-I believe we’re in a global crisis of communication, and storytelling — especially when it’s received with care — is one way through it.
+It was only until I was able to see the story in myself that I could really see the story in others.
+I’ve found that most people deeply want to be heard, but few know how to really listen; that paradox is compelling.

 In my late thirties, a series of life events pulled me inward and asked me to look closely at my own origin story — who I am, where I come from, my birth story, my parents, and generations before me.
-It took nearly a decade of reflection, and eventually, I set all those pieces aside to ask: from all of that, who am I now, and who am I becoming?
-To take an active role in shaping your own story is powerful.
-It’s like the phoenix rising from ash — a myth that’s lasted through time for a reason.
+It took nearly a decade of reflection and deep work and gave me a power I didn’t know was possible.
+But it makes sense.
+I think of the power of the myth throughout human societies.

-While I’ve spent much of my career in real estate and property management, what’s always captivated me is the story of space — the way people move in and out of homes, how transitions carry emotion, memory, and meaning.
-I’ve been part of writing groups and storytelling projects for years, and I’ve found that when I share this lens, it resonates.
-Stories are how I make sense of my experience, how I connect with others, and how I try to create space for them to do the same.
+While I’ve spent most of my day-to-day work in real estate, what’s always captivated me is the story of space that runs quietly, parallel to this work — the way people move in and out of physical spaces, how transitions carry emotion, memory, and meaning.
+I’ve been part of writing groups and storytelling projects for years, and I’ve found that when I share this lens, it really resonates with others.
+Stories are how I make sense of my experience, how I connect with people, and how I try to create space for others to do the same.

 Can you speak to your experience?

 I grew up in my family’s real estate business — and it was truly hands-on.
-I watched homes get stripped to the studs and rebuilt while we lived in them.
+I watched buildings get stripped to the studs and rebuilt while we lived in them.
 There were always tools and materials around, makeshift scaffolding outside my window, and buckets in the hallway catching roof leaks.
-My father is an immigrant and he built his business from the ground up, re-making spaces based on what people needed.
-That constant navigation of physical space — and the emotional weight spaces can carry — shaped me from an early age.
+My father came to the United States as an immigrant, and he built his business from the ground up, re-making spaces and re-imagining them as he went.
+That’s a whole story in itself, but it was that constant navigation of physical space — and the emotional weight spaces carry — shaped me from an early age.
 I’ve always understood what it means to move through transitions, especially when space holds memory.

-I have this really long life experience around real estate, coupled with many years of deep exploratory work in marketing, communications, and conflict resolution.
-My work has spanned multiple business re-organizations, re-brands and other related transitions.
+I have this really long life experience that has danced around different areas of real estate and communications.
+I also have some solid experience holding roles in marketing, analysis, and conflict resolution.
+My work has spanned multiple business developments, re-organizations, re-brands and other related transitions.

 Do you work alone or with a team?

-It depends on the project, but when there is a need for more than what I can provide on my own and it’s relevant, I rely on a network of talented people that I’ve collaborated with for a long time — people who are specialists in training, mediation, media and technology, interior design and other tangential services.
+It depends on the project, but when there is a need for more than what I can provide on my own and it’s relevant, I rely on a network of talented people that I’ve collaborated with for a long time — people who are specialists in their own fields.
 I have cultivated a group of people who share the same passion and drive that I do and I’ve known them all for a really long time.
-The goal is to be one stop on the client’s journey.

 What is the significance behind the name Sereia?

 The name Sereia holds a lot of meaning for me.
-The word means mermaid in Portuguese and the historical symbolism that mermaids have around human transformation and ‘finding one’s voice’ felt meaningful as I developed my independent work - both on a personal level and symbolically for my clients as well.
-Sereia is also my given apelido — or nickname — in capoeira, which is a Brazilian martial art that I have practiced for over two decades now.
+The word means mermaid in Portuguese and the historical symbolism that mermaids have around human transformation and ‘finding one’s voice’ felt meaningful as I developed my independent work.
+Sereia is also my given apelido — or nickname — in capoeira, which is a Brazilian martial art that I have practiced for over two decades.

-But here is a small case study: In terms of landing on the name for my own public-facing story, I was actually in the middle of my own personal rebrand at the time.
-I was sitting with a dear friend who has known me for many years inside and outside of capoeira.
-I was sitting with her brainstorming a re-conceptualization of my business in order to really encapsulate all that I do, and she said, “It’s all you.
-You’re so talented and you’re able to help people in this really specific way that is so special.
+Landing on the name for my own business happened when I was actually in the middle of my own personal transformative place.
+I was sitting with a good friend who has known me for many years inside and outside of capoeira.
+I was sitting with her brainstorming a re-conceptualization of my business in order to really encapsulate all that I do, and she said, “It’s all you, though.
+You’re able to help people in this really specific way that is so special.
 It’s you.
-It’s Sereia.”
+It’s all Sereia.”
 So that’s the moment where the name stuck.

 What might a new client expect?

 It really depends what each project calls for, but when someone reaches out, the first thing we do is spend time talking.
-I want to hear their story and understand what is their primary objective.
+I want to hear their story and understand what starts to take shape as their primary objective.
 Often there’s an objective that needs to be developed and that is where we start.
 When someone takes the initiative to reach out, it’s an important moment so I want to be sure I take the time necessary to really see the whole picture.
 How I work with each client is very unique to each situation, but from initial contact, we lay out a plan that will work to provide the best service.
+Sometimes it’s a few hours of communication coaching; sometimes it’s a brand story audit — it’s very specific to the client.

 Where are you located?